section-engineering-education/engineering-education/content/articles/getting-experiential-on-a-quarkus-project/index.md

 Some features provided by Quarkus include:

-- **Hot reload**: Each code change will trigger a reload in the system and the differences to be automatically reflected in the system.
+- **Hot reload**: A change in the code will reload system and the differences to be automatically reflected in the system.
 - **Imperative and Reactive development**: That is, it supports both synchronous and asynchronous operations.
 - **Standards and Libraries**: More Libraries built on known standards easily support full-stack development.